Nebular hypothesis

 The nebular hypothesis is the most widely accepted model in the field of cosmogony to explain the formation and evolution of the Solar System (as well as other planetary systems).
-It suggests the Solar System is formed from gas and dust orbiting the Sun which clumped up together to form the planets.
+It suggests the Solar System was formed from gas and dust orbiting the Sun which accreted to form the planets.
 The theory was developed by Immanuel Kant and published in his Universal Natural History and Theory of the Heavens (1755) and then modified in 1796 by Pierre Laplace.
 Originally applied to the Solar System, the process of planetary system formation is now thought to be at work throughout the universe.
 The widely accepted modern variant of the nebular theory is the solar nebular disk model (SNDM) or solar nebular model.
 It offered explanations for a variety of properties of the Solar System, including the nearly circular and coplanar orbits of the planets, and their motion in the same direction as the Sun's rotation.
 Some elements of the original nebular theory are echoed in modern theories of planetary formation, but most elements have been superseded.

 According to the nebular theory, stars form in massive and dense clouds of molecular hydrogen—giant molecular clouds (GMC).
 These clouds are gravitationally unstable, and matter coalesces within them to smaller denser clumps, which then rotate, collapse, and form stars.
 Star formation is a complex process, which always produces a gaseous protoplanetary disk (proplyd) around the young star.
 This may give birth to planets in certain circumstances, which are not well known.
 Thus the formation of planetary systems is thought to be a natural result of star formation.
 A Sun-like star usually takes approximately 1 million years to form, with the protoplanetary disk evolving into a planetary system over the next 10–100 million years.